stacker/stacker-core/src/templates/laravel/README.md

 | ---- | ----------- | ------- | ---- |
 | `apache-reload` | Reload Apache service | `laravel` | `service apache2 reload` |
 | `phpunit` | Run PHPUnit suite | `laravel` | `./vendor/bin/phpunit; exit $?` |

+To run a command you can execute `stacker run [name]` in your terminal.